-- analog ampsmeters
+- analog ammeters

-- digital ampsmeters
+- digital ammeters

-- special ampsmeters
+- special ammeters

-The amperemetric clamp
+The clamp amperemeter

-The Hall-effect current sensor amperus clamp
+The Hall effect current sensor clamp amperemeter

 Induction is measured because it has the advantage of existing regardless of the type of current.
 The semiconductor pellet is subjected to a current perpendicular to the induction that passes through it.

-Fiber optic ampmeter
+Fiber optic ammeter

-They are used in the field of THT (very high voltage), large currents and when the bandwidth of Hall-effect sensors is insufficient (study of violent transient regimes, those for which the di/dt is greater than 108 A / s).
+They are used in the field of THT (very high voltage), large currents and when the bandwidth of Hall effect sensors is insufficient (study of violent transient regimes, those for which the di/dt is greater than 108 A / s).

-This measurement technique uses the Faraday effect : the plane of polarization of light in glass rotates under the effect of an axial magnetic field.
+This measurement technique uses the Faraday effect : the plane of polarization of light in the glass rotates under the effect of an axial magnetic field.

 This effect does not depend on the direction of light propagation but depends on the direction of intensity.

-Effect amperemeters Néel
+Effect ammeters Néel

-Sense of connection and polarity
+Direction of connection and polarity